fboender/ansible-cmdb/README.md

 * `html_fancy`: A fancy HTML page that used JQuery and DataTables to give you a searchable, sortable table overview of all hosts with detailed information just a click away.

+  It takes a parameter `local_js` which, if set, will load resources from the local disk instead of over the network.
+To enable it, call ansible-cmdb with:

+      ansible-cmdb -t html_fancy -p local_js=1 out > overview.html

 * `txt_table`: A quick text table summary of the available hosts with some minimal information.